adityapk00/zqw-docs/docs/android.md

 !!! warning "The Android app is beta software."
     Although everything will work fine on mainnet, since this is beta software, it is recommended you run it on the Zcash testnet.
 Add `testnet=1` into your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) to [enable the testnet](/faq/#does-zec-qt-wallet-work-on-testnet).

 **ZecQT Android** is an Android frontend for zec-qt-wallet that lets you send and receive shielded payments from your mobile phone.
+It is available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.adityapk.zcash.zqwandroid) or via [direct download of the APK](https://github.com/adityapk00/zqwandroid/releases).

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/SIhG8fPsE8c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>